 Depending on the construction type and material, the break in period can last for a day or weeks.
 It’s best advised that you wear your new boots around the house for a few days to get them loosened up and ready for on the job use.

-There are a ton of brands out there that all claim the same thing.
-They have the best working footwear.
+There are a ton of brands out there that all claim to have the best working footwear.
 We’re not here to bash any companies products, but there are definitely a few that stand a notch above the rest.
+They are:

 This is just a list of some of the brands that offer consistently high-quality work boots.
 Now, just because a brand isn’t listed above doesn’t mean it’s a bad boot.
 If we cover it in this review, it’s because we genuinely believe they’re some of the best working footwear available.